-- B. An authority may not enter into an exclusive arrangement with any person for use of the rights-of-way for the collocation of small wireless facilities or the installation, operation, marketing, modification, maintenance or replacement of utility poles. - C. An authority may only charge a wireless provider a rate or fee for the use of the rights-of-way with respect to the collocation of small wireless facilities or the installation, maintenance, modification, operation or replacement of a utility pole in the right-of-way, if the authority charges non-public entities for use of the rights-of-way.
+B. An authority may not enter into an exclusive arrangement with any person for use of the rights of way for the collocation of small wireless facilities or the installation, operation, marketing, modification, maintenance, or replacement of utility poles or wireless support structures.

+- C. An authority may only charge a wireless provider a rate or fee for the use of the rights of way with respect to the collocation of small wireless facilities or the installation, maintenance, modification, operation or replacement of a utility pole in the right-of-way, if the authority charges non-public entities for use of the rights-of-way.
 Notwithstanding the foregoing, an authority is permitted, on a nondiscriminatory basis, to refrain from charging any rate to a wireless provider for the use of the right-of-way.
-The rate for use of the right-of-way is provided in Section 6 of this act. - D. Subject to the provisions of this section and approval of an application under Section 4 of this act, a wireless provider shall have the right, as a permitted use not subject to zoning review or approval, to collocate small wireless facilities and install, maintain, modify, operate and replace utility poles along, across, upon and under the rights-of-way.
-Such structures and facilities
+The rate for use of the right-of-way is provided in Section 6 of this act. - D. Subject to the provisions of this section and the approval of an application pursuant to Section 4 of this act, a wireless provider shall have the right, as a permitted use not subject to zoning review or approval, to collocate small wireless facilities and install, maintain, modify, operate and replace utility poles along, across, upon, and under the rights-of-way.
+Such structures and facilities shall be so installed and maintained as not to obstruct or hinder the usual travel or public safety on such rightof-way or obstruct the legal use of such right-of-way by other occupants of the right-of-way, including public utilities.

-- shall be so installed and maintained as not to obstruct or hinder the usual travel or public safety on such right-of-way or obstruct the legal use of such right-of-way by other occupants of the right-of-way, including public utilities. - E. Each new or modified utility pole installed in the right-ofway shall not exceed the greater of: - 1.
+- E. Each new or modified utility pole installed in the right-ofway shall not exceed the greater of: - 1.
 Ten (10) feet in height above the tallest existing utility pole in place as of the effective date of this act located within five hundred (500) feet of the new pole in the same right-of-way; or - 2.
 Fifty (50) feet above ground level.

-New small wireless facilities in the right-of-way may not extend more than ten (10) feet above an existing utility pole in place as of the effective date of this act or, for small wireless facilities on a new utility pole, above the height permitted for a new utility pole under this ection.
+New small wireless facilities in the right-of-way may not extend more than ten (10) feet above an existing utility pole in place as of the effective date of this act or, for small wireless facilities on a new utility pole, above the height permitted for a new utility pole under this section.
+Subject to this section and Section 6 of this act, a wireless provider shall have the right to collocate a small wireless facility and install, maintain, modify, operate and replace a utility pole that exceeds these height limits along, across, upon and under the right-of-way, subject to applicable zoning regulations.